Matthew-K310/obsidian/indexes/look_into.md

-1689 Confession
-John MacArthur on Genesis
+#index

-Baptist Faith and Message vs. 1689 Confession
+- Baptist Faith and Message vs. 1689 Confession

-What do denominations believe about baptism?
+- What do denominations believe about baptism?